 Prior to his engagement with AKU, President Rasul was involved in building several business enterprises and the development of social and community institutions.
 He served as either Chairman or Chief Executive Officer of Ballard Power Systems, a world leader in fuel cell technology from December 1988 until May 2004.
 Before that he was Vice President of Marketing and Sales for Mobile Data International (MDI) from 1981 until its takeover by its largest competitor, Motorola, in 1988 and prior to that worked with Black and Decker and General Foods Corporation in Europe.

-Mr Rasul's voluntary contributions include serving as the Chairman of FOCUS Humanitarian Assistance Canada, member of the University of British Columbia's Board of Governors and as a Director on the Board of Science World, British Columbia.
-He was also on the Boards of TELUS, a national telecommunications company in Canada, and the Royal Bank Capital Corporation.
-Mr Rasul was President of the Aga Khan Council for Canada for six years and led the development of various high level projects for the Aga Khan Development Network, including the development of the Global Centre of Pluralism and the Aga Khan Museum in Toronto, where research and education are a large part of their mandates.
+His passion for education and its transformational power started here in Vancouver.
+Mr. Rasul has served as a member of the University of British Columbia's Board of Governors and as a Director on the Board of Science World, British Columbia.
+Between 2000 and 2006, he was President of the Aga Khan Council for Canada, when he led the development of several large-scale projects for the Aga Khan Development Network, including The Global Centre of Pluralism in Ottawa and the Aga Khan Museum in Toronto, where research and education are a large part of their mandates.